95% Client Satisfaction Rating

 Day 8: Kibale Forest – Queen Elizabeth Park

-This is the greatest of any East African national park and a phenomenal number for such a small area.
+This transfer day sets you up for an evening game drive to seek out the first of the park’s abundant birdlife.
+Look for species of the acacia and savanna, such as the Nubian Woodpecker and various Cisticolas.
 The park’s confluence of savanna and forest, linking to the expansive forests of DR Congo, allows visitors to spot East as well as Central African species.

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Bush Lodge | Comfort Level: Mid-range